 Extensor indicis muscleExtensor indicis is a narrow, elongated muscle found in the posterior compartment of the forearm.
-It belongs to the deep extensors of the forearm, together with supinator, abductor pollicis longus, extensor pollicis longus, extensor pollicis longus and extensor pollicis brevis muscles.
+It belongs to the deep extensors of the forearm, together with supinator, abductor pollicis longus, extensor pollicis longus, and extensor pollicis brevis muscles.
 Extensor indicis can be palpated by applying deep pressure over the lower part of the ulna while the index finger is extended.

 The main function of extensor indicis involves the extension of the index finger at the metacarpophalangeal and interphalangeal joints.
 As the index finger is one of the few fingers that have their own separate extensor muscle, it is able to extend independently from other fingers.
 Additionally, extensor indicis muscle produces a weak extension of the wrist.